 Choosing a flight school is an important decision.
-The investment is substantial, and the most important issue affecting every prospective pilot, is will I get hired after completing the program.
+The investment is substantial, and the most important issue affecting every prospective pilot is: "Will I get hired after completing the program."
 99.9% of all major employers will not hire low time flight school graduates.
 1000 - 1500 flight hours are typical minimum entry requirements for anything other than flight instruction.
-Most people can't afford to buy this many hours, and even if they could, employers would prefer pilots with real work experience as flight instructors anyway.
+Most people can't afford to buy this many hours, and even if they could, employers would still prefer pilots with real work experience as flight instructors.
 We realize prospective pilots need to build hours, which is why we start the training program with flight courses first!
 After earning the certificates and ratings necessary to work in a low-time pilot position, students can then work towards the general education requirements while having the opportunity to gain experience as a flight instructor.
 Check out our career guide for more information on how to become a successful helicopter pilot.
 We run our flight training operation just like any commercial operation.
-Pilots wear nomex flightsuit uniforms, fly every day and participate in ground training courses.
+Pilots wear nomex flight suit uniforms, fly every day, and participate in ground training courses.

 Quality Comprehensive Training Program

 Because our program was designed to make our graduates employable, our courses are packaged to provide all the training necessary to become a successful helicopter pilot.
 Most professional helicopter pilots start their careers as flight instructors who then build their flight experience until they are qualified to apply for other pilot positions.
 Unless a pilot is qualified to instruct, he or she will not build the necessary flight experience to achieve his or her goal.
 Our degree program integrates all training necessary to become an employable flight instructor.